| |

 • Advanced students have told her she is the most exacting teacher about proper vocal technique they have ever had.

-• The importance of understanding the goals of vocal exercises is very important in knowing how to practice outside the lessons.
-Learning how to practice effectively is emphasized in the lessons and is an important aspect in her voice instruction.
+• Learning how to practice effectively is emphasized in the lessons and is an important aspect in her voice instruction.

-• Maggi draws upon many diverse disciplines in her approach to singing including ideas from The Alexander Technique philosophy, yoga postures, meditation, positive visualization and relaxation methods.
+• Maggi draws upon many years of vocal study and her exploration of connected disciplines in her approach to teaching including The Alexander Technique , Corporate communications skills, yoga, positive visualization, mind and body connection, breath work and relaxation methods.

 STudent